The Dominica Reform Party Constitution.

 Section 1

-1. Amendments to this Constitution shall require a wo-thirds (2/3) majority of the National Congress.
+1. Amendments to this Constitution shall require a two-thirds (2/3) majority of the National Congress.

 2. Proposed amendments must be circulated to all members and voters with sufficient notice before a vote.